 Port O'Connor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Port O'Connor citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.06% of adults 25 and older in Port O'Connor have a college degree.
+The percentage of adults in Port O'Connor who are college-educated is close to the national average for all communities of 21.84%: 18.06% of the adults in Port O'Connor have a bachelor's degree or advanced degree.

 The per capita income in Port O'Connor in 2022 was $38,240, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $152,960 for a family of four.
 However, Port O'Connor contains both very wealthy and poor people as well.